 The trilateral defence cooperation between Georgia, Azerbaijan and Turkey was launched in 2012.
 Cooperation is aimed at strengthening regional security as well as establishing close ties between the Armed Forces in order to effectively implement common goals and interests.
-Within the auspieces of this format ministerial and chodial meetings as well as expert-level level consultations and joint exercises are held on a regular basis.
+Within the auspices of this format ministerial and cordial meetings as well as expert-level level consultations and joint exercises are held on a regular basis.

 Particular emphasis is put on the regular joint exercises such as the Caucasus Eagle and Eternity.

 Information on the exercises held outside of Georgia with Georgian participation